(Disclosure: Some of the links below may be affiliate links)

 - Increase your target success rate and worst durations

 Of course, you should not go over the top with your margin of safety.
-In the end, most early retirees will end up with significantly more money than they started with.
+Ultimately, most early retirees will have significantly more money than they started with.
 So, if you lower your withdrawal rate from 3.5% to 2.5%, you will have to accumulate significantly more money, and you will probably end up with a ton of money at the end of your retirement.

 6. Revise your plan yearly

-If you are going to retire soon, you are good to go.
+If you plan to retire soon, you are good to go.
 But if you retire in years or decades, you will want to update your retirement plan and your safe withdrawal rate every year or so.

 I would encourage you to redo the first five steps quickly every year to make sure your plan is still working for your current situation.
 And this is also an excellent time to see where you are from your retirement.

-With these six steps, you should have a good idea of how to choose a Safe Withdrawal Rate for your situation.
+With these six steps, you should have a good idea of choosing a Safe Withdrawal Rate for your situation.
 It is an essential decision since it will shape your journey to financial independence.

 I have already changed my own Safe Withdrawal Rate several times.
-While writing this guide and doing the six steps myself, I have increased my withdrawal rate from 3.6% to 3.75%.
+While writing this guide and doing the six steps myself, I increased my withdrawal rate from 3.6% to 3.75%.
 I believe I will be safe enough with 3.75%.
 But I probably will not retire before 15 years.
-So, I expect my Safe Withdrawal Rate to change in the future again.
+So, I expect my Safe Withdrawal Rate to change again.